 A NGV STA shall set the lifetime of a MSDU to the value of expiry time parameter of the radio environment request vector related to the MSDU.

-A NGV STA shall transmit a MPDU of a MSDU in the channel defined by the frequency band parameter, primary channel parameter and channel width parameter of the radio environment request vector reated to the MSDU with the following exception:
+A NGV STA shall transmit a MPDU of a MSDU in the channel defined by the frequency band parameter, primary channel parameter and channel width parameter of the radio environment request vector related to the MSDU with the following exception:

 If the channel width indicates 20MHz width and the fallback enabled parameter indicates 1, the channel can be 10MHz channel.

-A NGV STA shall transmit a MPDU of a MSDU with the Tx power indicated by transmit power level parameter of the radio environment request vector reated to the MSDU.
+A NGV STA shall transmit a MPDU of a MSDU with the Tx power indicated by transmit power level parameter of the radio environment request vector related to the MSDU.

 When reporting a received MSDU to the uplayer, a NGV STA shall report the radio environment status vector as defined in 5.3.2 (Radio Environment Status Vector) of the received MSDU.